FCap5/Work-Day-Calendar/README.md

 ## Local Storage

-Local storage is still a pain.
-I'm not quite wrapping my mind around how best to utilize it, but I think I'm getting there.
 I created an event listener for the save buttons to add to local storage.
 First, using "this" and some dom traversing, I was able to get a the value of the parent ID, which, again, is a numeric value equal to the military time hour value.
 I then set that as the key value for local storage.
 Next, again using dom traversing, I pulled the value from the corresponding text area, and set that to the value for local storage.
 With these set, my local storage was now organized with the hour as the key and the text input as the value.

 ## Pulling from local storage